NewcastleRSE/Vue-eprase/README.md

 The application has been in development since 2019 and has multiple repos, some of which are archived.
 The current application consists of a Vue3 SPA client and a Strapi back-end configured to work with Postgres.

-Please visit the Vue-Eprase wiki page for in-depth documention.
+Please visit the Vue-Eprase [Wiki](https://github.com/NewcastleRSE/Vue-eprase/wiki) page for in-depth documention.

 ### Project Team